 There are so many more Healthy Side Dish Recipes to discover!

 - 2 lbs.
 Russet potatoes about 4-5 medium potatoes, rinsed and scrubbed

 - 2 Tbsp. parsley finely chopped

-- Substitute a dairy-free and vegan Parmesan cheese or leave it out completely if you would like to make this recipe vegan and dairy-free.
+- Dairy-free: Substitute a dairy-free Parmesan cheese, or leave it out completely.

 - Vegan: Choose a vegan Parmesan cheese, or (again) simply skip it.

 - To Prep Ahead: Slice the potatoes, then keep in a bag in the fridge until ready to use.

 - To Store: Keep leftover potato wedges in an airtight container in the fridge for up to 4 to 5 days.